wrr/rack-wwwhisper/heroku-doc.md

 Rack is configured to compress responses, compression middleware should be put before wwwhisper, otherwise iframe won't be injected.

-## Push the configuration and test the authorization.
+### Push the configuration and test the authorization

     $ git commit -m "Enable wwwhisper authorization" -a
     $ git push heroku master